charter for nightlife without discrimination

 COMMUNICATION

-Together we must ensure the best possible communication and alignment of expectations regarding nightlife.
-We commit to being clear about the framework for the party, the expectations for guest behavior, and any entry requirements to participate in the party.
+Together, we must ensure the best possible com unication and alignment of expectations regarding nightlife.
+We commit t being clear about the framework of the event, expectations for guest behavior, and the admission requirements for participation.

 2